dkempner/dkempner/README.md

 ### About me

-I'm a frontend engineer currently living in SF (but I really want to be back in SD 🏖️).
+I'm a frontend engineer currently living in SD 🏖️

 ### Software interests